Halifax, West Yorkshire: Culture

 The Duke of Wellington's Regiment (West Riding) Regimental Association, previously based at Wellesley Park, on the junction of Gibbet Street and Spring Hall Road, in the former Wellesley Barracks is located within the Bankfield Museum on Boothtown Road.
-The former barracks was converted into an educational school in 2005.
+The former barracks, having served as the headquarters of the schools' music service in the last few decades of the 20th century, became a school in 2005.

 Former regimental colours of the 'Duke's' are laid up in the Halifax Minster.
 These include the stand used by the 33rd Regiment between 1761 and 1771, which is one of the oldest in existence in England, plus those carried by the regiment during the Battle of Waterloo and the Crimea.
 The 1981 stand of colours, was taken out of service in 2002.
 They were marched through the town from the town hall to the minster, which at that time was still a parish church, accompanied by two escorts of 40 troops, the Regimental Drums and the Heavy Cavalry and Cambrai Band on Sunday 31 March 2007.
 The troops were then inspected by the Lord Lieutenant of West Yorkshire, Dame Ingrid Roscoe DCVO DStJ FSA and the Mayor of Halifax Cllr Colin Stout making a total of eight stands of colours within the Regimental Chapel.
 The regiment was presented with the "Freedom of Halifax" on 18 June 1945.

+Eureka!
+The National Children's Museum was inspired and opened by King Charles III when he was Prince of Wales and Duke of Cornwall in the summer of 1992 and is in part of the railway station.

+Another cultural aspect of the town is its nightlife, centred around Georges Square and Bull Green.
+It is also home to Britain's oldest nightclub The Acapulco that opened in the early 1960s.
+The nightclub auctioned off its infamous 20-odd-year old grubby carpet, in square pieces, and surprisingly raised thousands of pounds.